gthierman/ui-kit/README.md

 **Features**
 * Symbol overrides
 * Layer styles
+* Create new projects, stay updated, and view documentation with a few simple commands.

 ## Command Quick Reference
 2. `npm run new` Opens a copy of the ui kit and saves it to desktop.